What Does Fish Eyes Turning White Mean? {Are They Going Blind?}

 This causes the immune system of the fish to be vulnerable for any and all forms of diseases.

-2. Bacterial Infection
+2. Infection

-The bacterial infection is also another cause of cloudy eyes for most freshwater fish.
+The infection is also another cause of cloudy eyes for most freshwater fish.
 This is usually a result of the infrequency in changing the water in the tank.

 It should be noted that white eyes in older fish may be cataract and occurs as a result of old age.
 But if you notice whiteness in the pupils of the younger fish in your tank, it is definitely the cloudy eyes condition.